SymbioticLab/Oort/testing/README.md

 This folder contains scripts and instructions for reproducing the FL testing experiments in our OSDI '21 paper.

+### Preliminary

+Testing evaluations in our paper run on a single machine (32 CPU cores, 384GB RAM).

-NOTE: Before attempting to run testing script, you must download the datasets by running `./download.sh -A`.
+Before attempting to run testing script, you must download the datasets by running `./download.sh -A`.

 ### Figure 16 - Preserving Data Representativeness